 Sometimes stock photography gets flack for feeling fake (and while stock photography will never be as authentic as having real photos taken for your business) it’s still a great way for the average website owner to harness the power of imagery for their website.

 1. Free Stock Photography

-However, free stock photography sites tend to lack volume and variety.
-You’ll find lots of beautiful photos, but you you might have a hard time if you’re looking for something specific.
+The down side?
+Free stock photography sites tend to lack the volume and variety of paid stock sites.
+Yes, you’ll find lots of beautiful photos, but you you might have a hard time finding that specific photo you’re looking for.